robmoffat/k9/docs/sprints/sprint_002.md

 ./vision/unique_features.md
 ```

+A lot of this isn't fleshed out yet.

 ## Help Documentation

 So, I am missing some 'help' documentation.
 I still have this from the old Kite9.
 It's on a Wordpress blog served at info.kite9.com, and I initially wrote it using Evernote.
 (There is a great Wordpress/Evernote sync plugin for Wordpress that I am using).